 travel to penang from kuala lumpur

-Self driving from Kuala Lumpur is probably the best way to explore this amazing destination in Malaysia.
-I have drive several time from Kuala Lumpur and added detours to my trip by stopping at Ipoh and Pangkor along the way.
-The direct drive, however, is a little over 4 hours with stopovers along the way at service centers.
-The service centers on the freeways are very well managed and are equipped with all amenties, cafes and mosques.
+Self-driving from Kuala Lumpur is probably the best way to explore this amazing destination in Malaysia.
+I have driven several times from Kuala Lumpur and added detours to my trip by stopping at Ipoh and Pangkor along the way.
+The direct drive, however, is a little over 4 hours with stopovers along the way at service centres.
+The service centres on the freeways are very well managed and are equipped with all amenities, cafes and mosques.

 If your plan to drive fro KLIA I suggest checking best car rental rates online.
 Always book in advance to get best rates in Kuala Lumpur.